 Photo by John K Mercer.

 Learn some basic tools–and rules–to stay safe while floating Montana’s rivers and lakes.
 Learn about the “five deadly mistakes,” and how to avoid them.
 We will cover the proper fitting and use of PFDs (“life preservers”), how to dress to avoid hypothermia, important river features, and some basic rescue tools and techniques.

 Tom parker will teach you how to build an emergency fire and show you the minimum “what to have with you” when going afield, even on day hikes.
 Instruction will include techniques on reliably starting an emergency fire under adverse cold wet conditions, selection of site to place an emergency fire, and how to have a fire burn all night long in many environments even if you have no way to gather burnable wood material through the night.
-Tom Parker has been licensed as an outfitter/guide and have actively led outdoor activities continuously for 50years.
+Tom Parker has been licensed as an outfitter/guide and has actively led outdoor activities continuously for 50 years.

+Photo by John K Mercer.